-Jeanne Mason and all the staff extend a warm welcome to the Red Lion at Litton.
+Jeanne, Andrew and all the staff extend a warm welcome to the Red Lion at Litton.
 Nestled on the green in this picturesque village, The Red Lion is one of a very few unspoilt traditional Peak District pubs.
 This historic inn combines character and quality in a way that is rare in modern pubs.

 The Red Lion first became a pub in 1787 when it was converted from three miner’s cottages.
-Thick exposed stone walls & wood paneling in a number of small, cozy rooms with blazing fires, create a comfortable & inviting atmosphere
+Thick exposed stone walls & wood paneling in a number of small, cozy rooms with blazing fires, create a comfortable & inviting atmosphere.

 The Red Lion is a very busy traditional pub and although well-loved by walkers and tourists, it is a real village pub.
 We have a wonderful mix of local, interesting characters that drink and eat here.
 Many a stranger has come in for a pint and walked away having enjoyed friendly banter and interesting stories to remind themselves of their time in the lovely village of Litton.